nandorojo/ts-monorepo-autoimport-guide/README.md

 When it asks you which packages you want to put it in, check each one.

+Select `devDependency` if you're installing in one of your subpackages.
+Select `dependency` if you're installing in your main app folder.
+(This might not actually matter; I think it's fine to pick `dependency` for both.
+But I've been doing it that way.)

+### Open source libraries

-For every package that isn't an app (i.e. in your subpackages), select `devDependency`.
-If you're using an open source project, this may be different, so you should know what kind of dependency it is.
+If your monorepo is for an open source library, you might not want to make the dependency a devDependency.
+So you should know what kind of dependency it is.
 But if you're just using a monorepo for an internal app for organization purposes, `devDependency` should be fine.

 ## Confirm it worked 🤵‍♂️